AnneCh/Portfolio_build/LOGS/logsJune22.md

 I have noticed that I use typescript instead of javascript, so I have changed my documents into jsx files to see if anything would crash, and everything still works.

+Now il will be focusing on finding out how to display visitors => react-ga

 28.06.22

 I've added a few paragraphs to the entrepreneur part, and moved forward with trying to figure out how to implement the language switcher for user.